KristijanArmeni/encoders_report/report.md

 Because the focus of our work was on encoding models, we chose to use the preprocessed fMRI data provided by @lebel_natural_2023.
 As a result, our reproducibility efforts did not involve preprocessing of raw fMRI data, which includes steps such as motion correction, cross-run alignment, and temporal filtering.
 We limited our analysis to a subset of three participants (`S01`, `S02`, `S03`) because they showed the highest signal quality and highest final performance in the original paper.
-We reasoned that this minimal subset of data would be sufficient to evaluate the reproducibility and replicability of the modeling results.
+We reasoned that this data would be sufficient to evaluate reproducibility and replicability, as higher quality data would allow us to make more nuanced evaluations in case we found performance discrepancies, and that this data is more likely to be used by other researchers.

 We accessed the data using the DataLad data management tool [@halchenko_datalad_2021], as recommended by @lebel_natural_2023.
 Time series were available as `.h5p` files for each participant and each story.
 Following the original report, the first 10 seconds (5 {term}`TR`s) of each story were trimmed to remove the 10-second silence period before the story began.

 **Hemodynamic response estimation**
 The fMRI BOLD responses are thought to represent temporally delayed (on the scale of seconds) and slowly fluctuating components of the underlying local neural activity [@logothetis_underpinnings_2003].
-To account for this delayed response, predictor features for timepoint {math}`t` were constructed by concatenating stimulus features from time points {math}`t - 1` to {math}`t - 4` ({math}`n_{delay}=4`).
+Following @lebel_natural_2023 we constructed predictor features for timepoint {math}`t` by concatenating stimulus features from time points {math}`t - 1` to {math}`t - 4` ({math}`n_{delay}=4`) to account for the delayed neural response.
 For timepoints where {math}`t-k<0`, zero vectors were used as padding.
 This resulted in a predictor matrix {math}`X \in \mathbb{R}^{T\times 4D}`.
 Although this increases computational cost, it enables the regression model to capture the shape of the hemodynamic response function [@boynton_linear_1996] underlying the BOLD signal.

 ## Predictors